-Year 12 students who study at least five ATAR courses or undertake a Certificate IV study program may choose to study six courses or the sixth course time becomes a private study period.
+Year 12 students who study at least five ATAR courses or undertake the UniPrep course may choose to study six courses or may choose a private study period for their sixth choice.

 Private Study will also be granted for students who have very specific needs and where extra time in the day would be beneficial for example in the case of State sporting commitments or medical needs.
 Please see Mrs Kimberly Eyre in the Curriculum Office if you require assistance in this area.